viileppi/escapist/Escapistplayermanual.md

 Free.
 Default for users.
 Cannot load battle- or programming-oriented commands.
 Mostly useless in action, but safe way to visit the virtual world.

 ### RTOS (real-time operating system)
-Cost: 200MU.
-You will choose ASM or C as your programming language.
 You must have programming ability at least 2D to use RTOS.
 RTOS users can run 1 extra command per turn.

 Commands
 * Move (experience > 2): move objects within range of sight, can be used to yourself too.